Solartraveler/UniversalboxArm/src/avr-coprocessor/readme.md

 the voltage is not watched.
 The fuse bits need to be set to use the 8MHz internal clock and the MCU runs with 1MHz internally.

+Instead of connecting a TTL level converter, the ARM CPU can run the 04-coprocessor-uart-forward firmware.
+The the ARM is forwarding the data from to his own RS232 port and shows a printout on the LCD.
+This works if the debug output is routed to PA1.

 ## 03-reset-button-with-spi ##
 Provides the same functionality as 01-minimal-reset-button, but the MCU acts as SPI slave to the ARM master.
 The reset mode can be controlled over this interface, and the input voltage can be read out.